chaseruskin/orbit/docs/src/tutorials/first_project.md

 011010101101011010101101
 ```

-## Making an ip and its design units reusable
+## Making a project and its design units reusable

 Now we are ready to move on to more advanced topics, so let's go ahead and store an immutable reference to this project to use in other projects in our developer journey.